LiuWeiHITees/semeval2024-task6-hallucination-detection/README.md

 # semeval2024-task6-hallucination-detection

-This paper describes our submission for SemEval-2024 Task 6: SHROOM, a Shared-task on Hallucinations and Related Observable Overgeneration Mistakes, and we join both model-agnostic and model-aware tracks.
-We ensemble different methods, which significantly enhances the generalization capability.
-Our method's effectiveness is validated by our high rankings - 3rd in the model-agnostic track and 5th in the model-aware track.
+This paper describes our submission for SemEval-2024 Task 6: SHROOM, a Shared-task on Hallucinations and Related Observable Overgeneration Mistakes.
+We propose four groups of methods for hallucination detection: 1) Entailment Recognition; 2) Similarity Search; 3) Factuality Verification; 4) Confidence Estimation.
+The four methods rely on either the semantic relationship between the hypothesis and its source (target) or on the model-aware features during decoding.
+We participated in both the model-agnostic and model-aware tracks.
+Our method's effectiveness is validated by our high rankings 3rd in the model-agnostic track and 5th in the model-aware track.

 ## LLM-based Data Construction